Insights on Variance Estimation for Blocked and Matched Pairs Designs: Overall setup and notation

-It is assessing variance, and the precision gains of blocking, that is more tricky.
+with $\EE\left[ \widehat{M} | \mathcal{S} \right]$ the expected value of some estimator $\widehat{M}$ for a given, fixed, finite sample $\mathcal{S}$ over the blocked randomization.
+It is describing and estimating the variance of $\tauestbk$ that is more tricky.
 This assessment is the goal of the paper, but first we need to introduce a few more useful concepts.

 An important aspect of blocking is how the blocks are formed.
 Explicit articulation of block formation will be useful when we discuss asymptotic properties of our estimators and will also be used to differentiate the various population frameworks in Section~\ref{subsec:lit_review}.
-We identify three primary ways that blocks are formed: \begin{enumerate}[label=(\alph*)] \itemsep-.2em \item \underline{Fixed blocks:} Occurs when the total number of blocks and the covariate distribution of blocks is fixed before looking at the sample covariates.
+We identify three primary ways that blocks are formed: \begin{enumerate}[label=(\alph*)] \itemsep-.2em \item \underline{Fixed blocks:} Occurs when the total number of blocks and the covariate distribution of blocks is fixed before looking at the sample.
 E.g., blocking that occurs on a single categorical covariate. \item \underline{Flexible blocks:} Occurs when the covariate distribution and total number of blocks may not be known before looking at the sample's covariates.
 E.g. if there are many covariates or continuous covariates and matching or discretizing is used to form blocks. \item \underline{Structural blocks:} Occurs when units have some natural grouping such that the blocks are self-contained.
 The members of each block are fixed and if a block is represented in the sample, typically all members of that block are in the sample.
-E.g., twins or classrooms. \end{enumerate}
+E.g., twins or classrooms. \end{enumerate} Note that structural blocks are often thought of as clusters.
+With clusters, however, treatment assignment is commonly assigned at the cluster level, whereas we are focusing on treatment assigned within cluster.
+We use ``structural block'' to clarify this difference.